open-life-science/open-life-science.github.io/README.md

       Gitpod will now configure your environment.
 This may take some time.

       Once the setup is finished, you should see a page with:
-      - On the Left: All the files in the OLS repository
+      - On the Left: All the files in the OLS repository.
-      - Top: The main window where you can view and edit files
+      - Top: The main window where you can view and edit files.
-      - Bottom: Terminal window, where you can type commands (e.g. to build the website preview) and read output and error messages
+      - Bottom: Terminal window, where you can type commands (e.g. to build the website preview) and read output and error messages.

 2. Build and preview the OLS website
    1. Type the following command `make serve-gitpod` in the terminal window (bottom)